German trawler V 307 Württemberg: History

 Hans Wriedt was built as yard number 506 by J. Frerichs & Co, AG., Einswarden, Germany for the Nordsee Deutsche Hochseefischerei Bremen-Cuxhaven AG.
 She was launched on 26 November 1929 and completed on 19 January 1930.
 The Code Letters QVNG were allocated, as was the fishing boat registration ON 119.
 On 21 February 1932 the German fishing trawler Nordland was driven ashore at "Leiknes Gisund", Norway.
 Hans Wriedt and Lappland went to her assistance.
 On 29 April 1933, she was renamed Württemberg.
 On 17 October 1934 her registration was changed to PG 479.
 In 1934, her Code Letters were changed to DNNZ.

-On 25 September 1939, Württemberg was requistioned by the Kriegsmarine for use as a Vorpostenboot.
+On 25 September 1939, Württemberg was requisitioned by the Kriegsmarine for use as a Vorpostenboot.
 She was allocated to 3 Vorpostenflotille as V 307 Württemberg.
 She survived the war and was returned to her owners on 18 August 1945.
 She was scrapped in July 1957 by W. Ritscher, Hamburg, West Germany.